urbit/docs/reference/vane-apis/ames.md

     (on-hear-packet lane (decode-packet blob) ok=%.y)
 ```

 ### %heed

 A vane can pass Ames a `%heed` `task` to request Ames track a peer's
 responsiveness.
 If our `%boon`s to it start backing up locally,
-Ames will give a `%clog` back to the requesting vane containing the
+Ames will `give` a `%clog` back to the requesting vane containing the
 unresponsive peer's Urbit address.
-This interaction does not use
-ducts as unique keys.

 Stop tracking a peer by sending Ames a
 `%jilt` `task`.